Detroit Mercy Style Guidelines

-Always capitalize "School" or "College" when referring directly to a specific UDM school or college, including on second and subsequent reference (with or without the full college/school name).
+Always capitalize "School" or "College" when referring directly to a specific Detroit Mercy school or college, including on second and subsequent reference (with or without the full college/school name).
 Don't capitalize "school/college" when using them generically, e.g. "Enrollment in the schools and colleges increased."

 * See more notes below for professional schools.

 Capitalize the names of the professional schools when using the formal name, e.g. "School of Law" or "School of Architecture."
-On second reference or when referencing less formally, use the lower case law school or dental school.
+On second reference or when referencing less formally, use Detroit Mercy Law or Detroit Mercy Dental.
 Avoid using capitalized "Dental School," "Law School," etc., instead of the proper names.
 As with the schools and colleges, if referring specifically to a professional school as "the School," always capitalize school.

 - the School of Dentistry is located on the Corktown Campus

 - the School of Law is located on the Riverfront Campus

 Capitalize the name of a program or department when using the formal name or when referring to a specific program/department.
 Some examples: "Department of Marketing & Public Affairs," "professor of History," "Architecture students," or "Professor Smith joined the Department in 1992."

 Do not capitalize such names when referring to the discipline in a more general sense, e.g., "She enrolled in the Architecture program because of her lifelong interest in all kinds of architecture," or, "We know that marketing and public affairs are just two of the many functions of the Marketing and Public Affairs Department."

 You may omit "Department" or "Program."
 For example, "Marketing & Public Affairs" would also be a correct way to refer to the department.
 Similarly, both "Dental Hygiene program" and "Dental Hygiene" are acceptable.
 If the words "program" and "department" are not part of the formal name, do not capitalize them.